Understanding Italian Cuisine, the Flavours, Passion and Simplicity

 Italian cooking has some of the tastiest yet sublime foods in the world.
 In addition, Italian dishes are remarkably easy to prepare.
 With Italian cooking, you can easily substitute one ingredient for another and create dishes on the fly.

-Italian Cuisine in Chiang Mai
+Italian Restaurant in Chiang Mai

 Italics, a contemporary Italian restaurant, is located in the boutique hotel Akyra Manor, positioned just outside of Chiang Mai’s Old City.
 With another location in Bangkok that opened back in the spring of 2015, Michelin-starred chef James Noble is taking his innovative concept up to Chiang Mai to show off the restaurant’s use of Thai ingredients in Italian cuisine.